polkadot-js/apps/packages/app-accounts/src/md/basic.md

 # Minimum allowed balance

-Accounts with a balance lower than the minimal amount, 100 milliDOTs as of writing are considered as nonexistent for the network.
+Accounts with a balance lower than the minimal amount, 100 milliUnits (miliDOTs for Polkadot) as of writing are considered as nonexistent for the network.
 If an account's balance ever drops below this amount, it is removed from the network.
 In this application, it will still be visible, but with a balance of 0.

 For a fund transfer to a **new account** (read an account with a balance of 0), if the amount transferred is less than the minimum allowed balance, then the transfer will "succeed" but the destination account will not be created (read its balance will remain 0); this essentially burns the transfer balance from the sender, because the receiver's balance never exceed the minimum allowed balance.

 If the receiver already exists (read it has a balance greater than 0), it is perfectly possible to transfer very low amounts.

-# Derivation path

-You have the ability to set a custom derivation path using the following syntax:
-`/<soft-key>//<hard-key>`
-The `/<soft-key>` and `//<hard-key>` maybe repeated and mixed`.

 # Cryptography

-Polkadot uses Schnorrkel/Ristretto x25519 ("sr25519") as its key derivation and signing algorithm.
+Substrate and Polkadot use Schnorrkel/Ristretto x25519 ("sr25519") as its key derivation and signing algorithm.

 Sr25519 is based on the same underlying Curve25519 as its EdDSA counterpart, Ed25519.
 However, it uses Schnorr signatures instead of the EdDSA scheme.
 Schnorr signatures bring some noticeable benefits over the ECDSA/EdDSA schemes.
 For one, it is more efficient and still retains the same feature set and security assumptions.
 Additionally, it allows for native multisignature through signature aggregation.